cse-bristol/solar-wizard-model/README.md

 * `SMTP_FROM` - (optional) email to send notifications from
 * `SMTP_PASS` - (optional) password for email to send notifications from
 * `EMAIL_TO_NOTIFY_ON_FAILURE` - (optional) email to notify if jobs or result extraction fails
+* `USE_LIDAR_FROM_API` - (optional) if set to a value Python will coerce to True, allow falling back to the DEFRA LiDAR API if relevant LiDAR tiles are not found in the bulk LiDAR.
+This can be left unset, in which case the API will never be used.